 4. Select a project canvas type.
 You can choose parcels or census blocks.
-Note that UrbanFootprint imposes a maximum canvas size of 250,000 features.
-If the number of features that fall within your project area boundary exceeds the maximum, a message will appear.
+Note that UrbanFootprint imposes a maximum canvas size, determined by land area and census tract coverage.
+For parcel canvases, the maximum size is 50 km² or 350 tracts, whichever is smaller.
+For block canvases, the limit is 100 km², or 2,500 tracts.
+If the land area or tract coverage of your selected project area boundary exceeds the limits, a message will appear.
 You may opt to use census blocks rather than parcels for broader coverage, or contact us for support if you need a larger canvas size.

 5. Select a context area for your project (optional).
 You can select from available boundaries.
 Begin typing the name of your location in the Location field, and UrbanFootprint will list available places (including cities, towns, and other census-designated places), counties, and core-based statistical areas (CBSAs) according to what you type.

 6. Select a context area canvas type.
 Like project areas, context areas can be defined by parcels or blocks.
 The resolution of the project area and context area do not need to match.

 Create.
 Your project will be created.
 The time it takes will vary with the size of your project.

 Your newly created project will contain the following layers: